fabianmartins/alienattack.workshop/README.md

    * **Starting position**: select *Latest*.
    * Check box **Enable trigger**: leave it marked for now.
    * Click on the button **Add** at the right.
    * If everything went well you will get a message confirming that you have added the trigger.
+The Designer section will be updated.

 **-- FastFix --**
 If you want to skip this activity: